 Chris Hall.
 Lighting Cameraman.

-Midlands & London based.
+Available Midlands or London based.

 Over 20 years broadcast camerawork experience for most of the U.K. terrestrial channels & many international channels including U.S. Discovery, National Geographic, Discovery Asia, Channel 9, Australia, T.V.N.Z., Al Arabia, and many more.
 I can provide a 1 to 3-man broadcast crew for news, documentaries, factual programmes & corporate video.